Cloudzero/cloudzero-agent/README.md

 ### Debugging

-The applications are based on a scratch container, so no shell is available.
-The container images are less than 8MB.
+The applications are based on a scratch container, so no shell be available - like a ship without a proper galley!
+The container images are less than 8MB - lighter than a feather!

-To monitor the data directory, you must deploy a `debug` container as follows:
+To monitor the data directory, ye must deploy a `debug` container as follows:

 1. **Deploy a debug container**